awst-austria/qa4sm/docs/developers_guide.md

 --- | ---
 admin|Customisations of the webapp’s admin pages, e.g. controls to activate new users. formats|Changes to date formats so that most international date formats are accepted by webapp. forms|Python representations of the forms used by the main webapp (not admin forms, those are in admin).
-HTML templates are in templates. migrations|Django migrations that create and update the app’s database.
+HTML templates are in templates, see below. management| Customised Django commands that can be passed to `manage.py` on the command line, similar to the standard `runserver` or `makemigration`. migrations|Django migrations that create and update the app’s database.
 If you want to learn about migrations, [see here](https://docs.djangoproject.com/en/2.1/topics/migrations/). models|Domain objects of the app.
 Django will automatically create database tables and rows for these classes and instances (if used correctly). static|Static files the webapp delivers to the client as they are, such as JavaScript, CSS, fonts, and image files.